cpa8876/dm-ds-cdo-may24-jenkins/README.md

 3. Pipeline stage view
 4. Email Extension Plugin Version 1876.v28d8d38315b_d

-Screenshots of installed plugins
+#### S-7.3) Install pluginsScreenshots of installed plugins
 ![ ](img/jenkins-plugins-installed.png)

-#### Step 8 : Create a docker for the server jenkins and a specific network.
+### Step 8 : Create a docker for the server jenkins and a specific network.

-##### S-8.1) Create a docker network "dm-jenkins-cpa-infra_my-net", that will be used by the containers of "jenkins" server and the cluster k3d composed with a control master and 2 worker and a loadbalancer
+#### S-8.1) Create a docker network "dm-jenkins-cpa-infra_my-net", that will be used by the containers of "jenkins" server and the cluster k3d composed with a control master and 2 worker and a loadbalancer
 ```md
 sudo docker network rm d dm-jenkins-cpa-infra_my-net
 sudo docker network create dm-jenkins-cpa-infra_my-net
  sudo docker network ls
 ```

-##### S-8.2) Create the docker infrastructure composed by a server jenkins, a cluster k3d composed one loadbalancer server, a control master and 2 workers
+#####S-8.2) Create the docker infrastructure composed by a server jenkins, a cluster k3d composed one loadbalancer server, a control master and 2 workers
 ```md
 sudo docker compose down
 sudo docker compose up -d